 Simple Guide on How to Write a Conclusion for an Expository Essay

 The last paragraph of any essay is the icing on the cake.
-It’s the final word that caps off all that sentence-by-sentence thinking and writing.
-But, what kind of conclusion should you write?
+The final word caps off all that sentence-by-sentence thinking and writing.
+But what kind of conclusion should you write?
 Are there different types of conclusions?
 How do you ensure yours is effective?
 These are just some of the questions you should ask yourself before concluding your essay.
-A good ending places your reader in mind by tying together each of your argument’s individual strands.
-It also helps readers remember your main points and why they are important to cover in more detail in the future or at a later point in time.
+A good ending puts your reader in mind by tying together each of your argument’s strands.
+It also helps readers remember your main points and why they are important to cover in more detail in the future or later.
 Here’s how you can write an effective conclusion for an expository essay:

 Summarize your essay’s key points

 The first thing you should do in your conclusion is to summarize all the main points you made in your essay.
 Make sure you cover all the important ones, leaving out any side arguments or tangents that don’t actually help you highlight your essay’s key points.
 You can also summarize in your conclusion how your essay addresses and challenges the reader’s beliefs and ideals.
 For example, you can summarize in your conclusion that your essay aims to provide readers with a new perspective and alternative way of thinking about a particular issue.
 You can also summarize in your conclusion how and why you arrived at your essay’s argument.
 Why did you choose which points to address and which to leave out?
 Why did you begin with your initial premise?
 Why did you choose to write your essay in the way you did?
 What is the overall message you want your readers to take away after reading your essay?